top of page

 Talk It Out, Walk It Out

-Talk It Out, Walk It Out, presented by Remembering Cherubs in partnership with The Wright Museum, is an annual event to raise awareness of the health disparities impacting Black women.
+Presented by Remembering Cherubs in partnership with The Wright Museum, Talk It Out, Walk It Out is an annual event to raise awareness and break the cycle of health disparities impacting Black women.
+It serves as the official kickoff for Black Women's Health Month in Detroit.

 The disparities Black women face are real, urgent, and unacceptable.
 Did you know: